discovery

 26 May 2021

-The Value of User Research Phase and What You Lose if You Skip it Cieden
+The Value of Targeted User Research and What You Lose if You Skip it Cieden

 You have a great idea.
 Fantastic!
-They say a good idea is a core for any business success.
+They say a good idea is the heart of any business success.

 Value of User Research Phase